-The Tax Cuts and Jobs Act allows for federally declared disasters to be written off on your tax return.
+Any damage to property that was caused by federally declared disasters can be written off on your tax return.
 You may be eligible for this deduction if you or your tax records are within the designated area.
-Then keep track of any damage your property acquires during the disaster to write it off on your taxes.
+Keep track of any damage your property acquires during the disaster to write it off on your taxes.
 Were you impacted by a natural disaster?
 Find out if it is covered here.

-- Weight loss – If your doctor recommended a weight loss program, like Jenny Craig, WW, or Nutrisystem, you can write off these expenses on your tax return.
+- Weight loss – If your doctor recommended a weight loss program, you can write off the fees on your tax return.

 - Smoking – You can deduct expenses related to cessation programs and prescription medication if you are trying to quit smoking.

 Many states require employers to provide at least some pay to workers on jury duty.
 If your employer paid your full salary while you were on jury duty, they might ask you to give your jury fees to them in return.
-However, the IRS requires you to report your jury fees as taxable income.
-Don’t worry – the IRS lets you deduct the amount on your tax return.
+In this case, you would report your jury duty compensation as income.
+Then, claim a tax deduction for the amount of jury duty pay that you gave to your employer.

 Forty-five states and the District of Columbia charge income tax at the state level.
-If you owed taxes on your state return last year, you can write off that amount as an itemized deduction on your return this year under state and local taxes.
+If you owed taxes when you filed your state return last year, you can write off that amount as an itemized deduction on your return this year.
+The deduction falls under state and local taxes.